-The Meaning of Digital Transformation for Retail
+The Meaning of Digital Transformation in the Retail Industry: Examples, Benefits & Trends

-Intro to Digital Transformation in Retail
+Intro to Digital Transformation in Retail Industry

 Since the emergence of the mobile-first mandate a few years ago, companies have been scrambling to keep up with a concept that has officially made its way into the mainstream: Digital Transformation.